Contact

 Foreign law may be applicable when:

-• you lived in another country after the marriage;
+• you lived in another country after the marriage

 Applicable law and matrimonial property law

-• the date of marriage
+• the date of the marriage

-• the place of marriage
+• the place of the marriage

-• any choice of law
+• any choice of law in prenuptial agreements

 • subsequent moves

 It can happen that Dutch law applies to the divorce, but foreign law applies to the division of assets.
+This can have significant consequences for:

-• community of property
+• the scope of the community of property

-• business assets
+• the treatment of business assets

 • foreign real estate